Missing yacht: US Coast Guard resumes search

 Mr Robertson said on Tuesday afternoon the Foreign Office had been "impressing on them the need to continue the search" since the weekend.

-"They're human beings and they absolutely understand what is going through the minds of the families and the relatives of all those affected," the minister said after meeting men's families.'Very positive'
+"They're human beings and they absolutely understand what is going through the minds of the families and the relatives of all those affected," the minister said after meeting men's families.

-The US rescuers issued a video of a Coast Guard aircraft leaving North Carolina for Boston on Tuesday.
+The US rescuers issued a video of one its aircraft leaving North Carolina for Boston on Tuesday.

 Speaking outside the Foreign Office after what he described as a "very positive meeting", Graham Male - father of missing James - thanked the UK, Canadian and US authorities and urged people to continue signing an online petition which has attracted more than 200,000 signatures.